JThomas404/terraform-hands-on-aws-70-labs/understanding-tf-fundamentals/tf-input-variables-block/README.md

 - Understand and use input variables in Terraform.
 - Replace hardcoded values with variables for better reusability.
-- Organize variables in a `variables.tf` file.
+- Organise variables in a `variables.tf` file.
 - Use default values to streamline provisioning.
 - Prompt variable values dynamically or via `*.tfvars` or environment variables.